 “Trust me, it's paradise.
 This is where the hungry come to feed.
 For mine is the generation that travels the globe and searches for something we haven't tried before.
 So never refuse an invitation, never resist the unfamiliar, never fail to be polite & never outstay the welcome.
 Just keep your mind open and suck in the experience— And if it hurts, you know what?
 It's probably worth it.” – Alex Garland, The Beach.

 I guess the trouble with finally going somewhere you hold so highly in your expectations is the fear that it will not reach them.
-For the longest time, I had longed to visit Maya Bay - I was so sure it would be everything I expected it to be and more.
+For the longest time, I had longed to visit Maya Bay or The Beach - I was so sure it would be everything I expected it to be and more.
 It never once crossed my mind that perhaps my expectations were far too high nor my assumptions maybe a little too naive.
 After all, how could paradise be anything other than a haven?

 But here it is.